Pilot licensing in the United Kingdom: CPL

 The commercial pilot licence allows the holder to act as the pilot in command of an aircraft for valuable consideration in single pilot operations.
+Applicants for the CPL should consult the UK CAA's website for up to date information on CPL course requirements.

-It also permits the holder to act as a co-pilot of a multi-crew aircraft for which they are qualified subject to their (i) holding a valid certificate of multi-crew co-operation, (ii) having successfully completed an approved ATPL Theoretical Knowledge Course together with fourteen ATPL theoretical examinations, (iii) having a valid instrument rating and multi-engine class rating.
+The CPL also permits the holder to act as a co-pilot of a multi-crew aircraft for which they are qualified subject to their (i) holding a valid certificate of multi-crew co-operation, (ii) having successfully completed an approved ATPL Theoretical Knowledge Course together with thirteen ATPL theoretical examinations, (iii) having a valid instrument rating and multi-engine class rating.